northshorewc/ccr2016/docs/index.md

 ## Cryptosporidium Monitoring

 Cryptosporidium is being monitored in the raw water in compliance with the Long Term 2 Enhanced Surface Water Treatment Rule.
 In 2016, no cryptosporidium was detected.

+* * *

 ## Turbidity Monitoring

 In accordance with s.
 NR 810.29, Wisconsin Administrative Code, the treated surface water is monitored for turbidity to confirm that the filtered water is less than 0.30 NTU.
 Turbidity is a measure of the cloudiness of water.
 We monitor for it because it is a good indicator of the effectiveness of our filtration system.
-During the year, the highest single entry point turbidity measurement was 0.09 NTU.
+During the year, the highest single entry point turbidity measurement was xxxx NTU.
 The lowest monthly percentage of samples meeting the turbidity limits was 100 percent.

+* * *

 ## Source Water Assessment

 The North Shore Water Commission purifies water from Lake Michigan.
 The latest evaluation by the Wisconsin Department of Natural Resources (WDNR) indicates our source water quality is susceptible to pollution and contaminants.
 Preserving the water quality of Lake Michigan is essential to maintaining your drinking water quality.
 For more information on the impacts to your source of drinking water, see the Source Water Assessment for North Shore Water Commission at [http://northshorewater.org/images/materials/SWA-2002.pdf](http://northshorewater.org/images/materials/SWA-2002.pdf).

+* * *

 ## Education Information